LegalNav/LegalNavigator/README.md

 - **Google Translate** -- Translates site searches in Non-English languages as both the site content and SPOT functionality are in English.

-- **Google Geolocation** -- Lists organization resources by proximity to user via 'Find My Location' feature on Legal Navigator.
+- **Google Geocode** -- Lists organization resources by proximity to user via 'Find My Location' feature on Legal Navigator.

 - **SPOT** -- Maps LIST topics based to natural language input for the Guided Assistant search feature.
 Setup for this API is covered in the 'API Setup' section of this document.